SiliconLabs/wiseconnect/examples/snippets/wlan/twt_use_case_remote_app/readme.md

 ## Purpose/Scope

-The **TWT Use Case Remote App** is an application that utilizes both TCP and UDP server sockets.
-Once a TCP client is connected, a trigger is sent over the TCP socket.
-Following this, in the scenario of a door lock, TCP data is received, while UDP data is received in the case of a camera.
-This application does **not** include TWT sleep feature and is intended to be used in conjunction with the TWT Use Case Demo App.
+The **TWT Use Case Remote App** works in conjunction with the **TWT Use Case Demo App** (Path: SDK\examples\snippets\wlan\wifi6_twt_use_case_demo) to demonstrate the TWT feature for scenarios similar to door locks and cameras.
+This application sends a trigger over a TCP socket to the TWT Use Case Demo App at specific intervals after connection.
+In response, it receives TCP data in the door lock scenario and UDP data in the camera scenario.

+This application does **not** include TWT sleep.

 ## Prerequisites/Setup Requirements

 ### Hardware Requirements

 - PC or Mac.
-- Linux PC or Cygwin on Windows (to build and run the TCP server source provided)
-- Wi-Fi Access point with a connection to the internet
+- Wi-Fi Access point with 11ax and TWT responder mode support.
 - **SoC Mode**:
   - Standalone
     - BRD4002A Wireless pro kit mainboard [SI-MB4002A]
     - Radio Boards
   	  - BRD4338A [SiWx917-RB4338A]
-      - BRD4339B [SiWx917-RB4339B]
-  	  - BRD4340A [SiWx917-RB4340A]
   - Kits
   	- SiWx917 Pro Kit [Si917-PK6031A](https://www.silabs.com/development-tools/wireless/wi-fi/siwx917-pro-kit?tab=overview)
   	- SiWx917 Pro Kit [Si917-PK6032A]